 You can get pre-packaged charcuterie meats that are sliced thin, or you can buy them at a local deli.
 If you are using logs of charcuterie meats that have not been sliced, be sure and take the casing or rind off before serving.
 It is edible, but very chewy and not pleasant.

 This is where you can quickly get overwhelmed, and where a theme of your party or event comes in handy.
-For this post I will focus on low carb cheese board accompaniments.
-For information on cheese and jam pairings, see this chart and post.
-If you want pre-made low-sugar jams that are designed to pair with cheeses, click here.
+For this post I will focus on charcuterie cheese boards accompaniments.
+For information on cheese and jam pairings, see this chart and post on jam pairings.

-The key to a successful cheese board of any kind is to accompany the cheese and meat board with color, texture and some sweetness.
+The key to a successful cheese board of any kind is to accompany the cheese and meat board with color, texture and a diversity of flavors.

-- for crunch: nuts work the best. smoked almonds, pistachios, or low sugar caramelized nuts
+- For crunch: nuts work the best – smoked almonds, pistachios, or caramelized nuts

 - For color: My favorite thing for adding pops of color are the bright red Sweety Drop peppers from Peru.
 They are a cross between a tomato and a jalapeno and they are bright red and tiny.
 Orange marmalade or Raspberry hot pepper jelly can quickly brighten up a board also.